 You're usually covered when driving each other's cars.

 With some insurers, including Progressive, roommates can get a multi-car discount for having more than one car on a policy.

 Potentially higher rates

 If your roommate has violations on their motor vehicle report, a lower insurance score, or drives an expensive car, the cost of your individual policy could increase.
 If a roommate files a claim on your policy, it could also raise your insurance rate in the future.

 Loss of discounts

-You could lose discounts or other incentives for being a safe driver if your roommate's driving record isn't as clean as yours.
+You could lose some discounts or other incentives for being a safe driver if your roommate's driving record isn't as clean as yours.

-FAQs for roommates sharing car insurance
+FAQs about roommates and car insurance

 If we combine policies, how should we split the bill?